tachiyomiorg/website/src/help/guides/tachiyomi-az.md

 ## Introduction
 **[TachiyomiAZ](https://github.com/az4521/TachiyomiAZ)** is a fork based off of **[TachiyomiEH](https://github.com/NerdNumber9/TachiyomiEH)** maintained by **[az4521](https://github.com/az4521)**.

+This fork fixes bugs and adds features.
+It is more actively maintained than **[TachiyomiEH](https://github.com/NerdNumber9/TachiyomiEH)** at the moment.

 ## Features
 ::: aside
 For full list of features, visit the GitHub page.